Date(s) - 12/07/2017

 5. Create rate structures that promote water conservation or promote water use

-This workshop is appropriate for any community water system that charges customers for water consumption.
-It is designed for drinking water system managers, clerks, treasurers, board members, and others who budget and/or set rates.
+This workshop was appropriate for any community water system that charges customers for water consumption.
+It was designed for drinking water system managers, clerks, treasurers, board members, and others who budget and/or set rates.